jlin27/0x-docs-beta/docs/0x-limit-orders/guides/working-in-the-testnet.md

 # Working in the Testnet

-0x API and 0x Protocol can be accessed on the Goerli testnet, or by forking Ethereum mainnet into your own testnet.
+Swap API and 0x Protocol can be accessed on the Goerli testnet, or by forking Ethereum mainnet into your own testnet.

-### Using Goerli
+### Using Swap API on Goerli

-#### Swapping tokens with 0x API

 A hosted 0x API for the Goerli testnet is available at [https://goerli.api.0x.org/](https://goerli.api.0x.org/) which offers a subset of DEX sources available on Ethereum mainnet.

 To view the currently supported sources on Goerli refer to [https://goerli.api.0x.org/swap/v1/sources](https://goerli.api.0x.org/swap/v1/sources).
 At the time of writing this guide the following liquidity sources are supported on Goerli: `0x`, `MultiHop`, `SushiSwap`, `Uniswap`, `Uniswap_V2` and `Uniswap_V3.` The token you want to use for testing must have liquidity on at least one of these sources.